Policy

 Any third parties that we may share your data with are obliged to keep your details securely, and to use them only assist us in performing our services.

-When they no longer need your data to fulfill this service, they will dispose of the details in line with Counterpart International’s procedures.
+When they no longer need your data to fulfil this service, they will dispose of the details in line with Counterpart International’s procedures.
 If we wish to pass your sensitive personal data onto a third party, we will only do so once we have obtained your consent unless we are legally required to do otherwise.

 Counterpart will only share your personal data when legally permitted or required to do so.
 Counterpart includes contractual language with third-parties regarding data protection, confidentiality, and secure guidelines to ensure that the transfer will be under an agreement which covers the EU GDPR requirements.